 5 – Implement a WAF (Web Application Firewall)

-This is a “must have” application to give your site the best protection.
+This is a “must-have” application to give your site the best protection.

-Preventing Software Exploits
+How to secure WordPress by Preventing Software Exploits

 WordPress version releases often address recently discovered security issues as well as adding new features and functionality.
 Persisting with an older version is a very risky strategy indeed.